drachenwald/dun-in-mara/events/2022/strawberry-raid/index.md

 ## Accessibility

 The ground of the site is level but uneven, including gravel and fields.
 We expect very few activities to take place inside the castle itself, but for those that do, the building is a restored period tower house with narrow steep stairs and small rooms.
 The stairs have handrails installed.
 Any activities inside the tower are likely to take place in the first two floors.
+Portaloos are the only available toilets on the site.
+Tents for anyone with mobility issues can be placed closer to paths and access ways; please contact the camping coordinator Aodh Ó Siadhail at <a href="mailto:aodhosiadhail@gmail.com">aodhosiadhail@gmail.com</a> to let him know in advance.

 ## COVID-19